derbyjs/derby/index.md

 ### Importing templates

 Templates can be imported from another file for making multiple page apps and sharing templates among multiple pages.
-File paths are expessed relatively, similar to how Node.js modules are loaded.
+File paths are expressed relatively, similar to how Node.js modules are loaded.
 Like in Node.js modules, either `pageName.html` or `pageName/index.html` can be imported as `pageName`.